kevinreddot/forsh/README.md

-**forsh** is "forwarder's shell".
+**forsh** stands for "forwarder's shell".
 It is intended to be used on ssh jump hosts as a shell for users only doing port forwarding.
 It can also could be in conjunction with `ForceCommand` directive of `sshd`.

 It can be statically linked and easily be put in a chroot jail.
 Effectively, it is just `/bin/true` with some logging.
-Upon login it will just exit.
-If login has a terminal allocated, it will log this event as it would mean that the user tried to login interactively.
+If a user attempts to login interactively or run a command, **forsh** will log this attempt.
+If user just requests port forwarding or stdin/stdout/stderr forwarding (as `ProxyJump` and `-W` do), this is not considered a violation and nothing is logged.

 ## Configuration
-Configuration is at compile-time and is done via `config.h` file.
+Configuration is done at compile-time via `config.h` file.
 Edit it and recompile.
 Options are:

-- **RESOLVE_USERNAME** is used to control if `forsh` will call `getpwuid()` to convert user ID of a logging-in user into username.
-To successfully run `getpwuid()` one needs a fully functioning NSS subsystem.
-In a case of a chrooted environment this requires `nsswitch.conf` files together with the NSS libraries being used, possibly a real `passwd` file and/or other configuration and binary files like `sssd`-related stuff.
-Those files might be sensitive (i.e., `sssd.conf` may contain passwords for LDAP) and you may decide you don't want to have them in the chrooted environment.
-In this case you should disable the username resolution and `forsh` will only log user ID.
+- **RESOLVE_USERNAME** is used to allow `forsh` to convert user ID of a logging-in user into username via `getpwuid()` function.
+You need a fully functioning NSS subsystem in order to successfully run `getpwuid()`.
+In a case of a chrooted environment this requires `nsswitch.conf` files along with the NSS libraries being used, possibly a real `passwd` file and/or other configuration and binary files like `sssd`-related stuff.
+Some of files might be sensitive, E.g., `sssd.conf` may contain passwords for LDAP server.
+In this case you can simply undefine **RESOLVE_USERNAME** effectively disabling username resolution and **forsh** will only log user ID.

 - **LOG_FACILITY** allows to change syslog(3) facility used by `forsh`.
   Default is **LOG_AUTH** which is compatible with the [default value for